 You have also the option to make your web database offline and flawlessly use its offline version.
 When you get online again just sync the data and design changes you have done.

-Huge popularity of web applications has degraded down the demand and usage of this Windows desktop-based tool.
+The huge popularity of web applications has degraded down the demand and usage of this Windows desktop-based tool.
 Users are getting more attracted to web-based applications, isn’t it?